rodrigoneumann/photographer-ms4/README.md

 - Send messages to the photographer from the form on the contact page.
 - Access the photographer's social networks from the icons on the bottom of the page or through the side menu.

+### As a content admin user I will be able to:

+- Have access to all the functionalities available as a simple user.
+- Add new photos, with title, description and upload image directly to the remote server.
+- Add new videos with Title, Description and Url for the video embed on vimeo.
+- Update title, description or photo of an existing entry.
+- Update title, description or url of the video embed on Vimeo.
+- Delete an existing photo or video entry from the system.

 ## Design
 This project was developed with a focus on a mobile approach first.
 However, with full responsiveness on other screen sizes.